-So once again, I’m looking for a few cool, unique gift ideas for tweens and teens.
-Like last year’s gift guide (26 Cool Gifts for Tweens & Teens), I prefer gift ideas ideas that go beyond the usual requests (video games, phones,) but still have some sort of ‘wow’ factor.
+So once again, I’m looking for a few cool, unique presents for tweens and teens.
+Like last year’s holiday gift guide (26 Cool Gifts for Tweens & Teens), I prefer gift ideas ideas that go beyond the usual requests (video games, phones,) but still have some sort of ‘wow’ factor.

 I like gift ideas that still support (or inspire) bouts of creativity, independence or play.
 Because while those blocks and Magna-Tiles and Nerf guns may have gotten pushed to the side…they do still come out every once in a while.

 One gift that I mentioned in last year’s gift guide (so didn’t include here,) is the Oculus Quest2 VR headset.
 We bought it for the boys last year, and it was easily the best, most exciting gift they’ve EVER received.
 VR headsets are amazingly fun — we’ll even do VR family nights that are a total blast.
 If you are just looking for one seriously amazing gift, I highly recommend that one.